PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 09:36:18
+Last updated: 2024-04-09 09:36:51
-Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper
+Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
+Oh no wait, that was last night! - Barney Stinson